 Managing a group with diverse needs can be challenging, but there are huge rewards in being able to see people develop and benefit from their running.
 To this day, this is one of the main reasons I still love run leading!

 Here are my top tips on how to become a run leader and inspire others to run.
-Be sure to check out my post on 4 things I learnt leading my first Couch to 5k programme for more information and tips.

 How to become a run leader and inspire others to run